 CNC machines are machine tools that cut or remove material according to instructions on a computer.

 Computer Numerical Control (CNC) machines are great at cutting curves precisely.
-A computer and CAM program is used to control, automate, and monitor the movements of a machine using digital data.
+A computer and CAM program is used to control, automate, and monitor the movements of a device using digital data.

 CNC machining is a broad term that encompasses a wide range of machining applications.
-CNC stands for Computer Numerical Control and refers to the machine’s programmable characteristics, which allow it to do a variety of tasks with minimal human intervention.
+CNC stands for Computer Numerical Control and refers to the machine’s programmable characteristics, which allow it to do various tasks with minimal human intervention.

 It is the process of making an item with a computer-controlled machine.
 In addition, the term refers to various subtractive manufacturing procedures in which the material is far removed from an inventory workpiece or bar to supply a finished part.